What is Grad Night?

 Unfortunately, no. Space is limited and we will need to finalize our seating chart and give a final count to our caterer at least a few weeks before the party.
 There will be a deadline for signups at some point in the spring of 2026 with the possibility of selling out.

-This is still in the works, but there will be a wide variety of activities and entertainment to keep our graduates occupied at the party.
-Because we know not everyone can handle hours of noise, we are looking for a venue with both indoor and outdoor spaces, as well as quiet spaces and activities for kids who just want to hang out or need to recharge.
+This is still in the works, but there will be a wide variety of activities and entertainment to keep the graduates occupied.
+Because we know not everyone can handle hours of noise, the venue will feature both indoor and outdoor spaces, including quiet areas and activities for kids who just want to hang out or need to take a break.
 Our goal is to plan a night of fun with a little something for everyone!